 - During the time your lawn is receiving a good and steady supply of nutrients, it uses a great deal of energy to stay healthy and promote new blade growth.
 However, you need to apply fertilizer periodically to maintain this supply of nutrients in the soil.

 - The cycle of nutrients is a tad bit shorter in home lawns due to several reasons, most notably due to the necessary maintenance practices to produce a high-quality turf.

-Some of these practices require the removal of grass clippings, fallen leaves, branches, and twigs, which would have otherwise returned nutrients back to the soil if not removed.
+Some of these practices require the removal of grass clippings, fallen leaves, branches, and twigs, which would have otherwise returned nutrients to the soil if not removed.

 3 Tips on Fertilizing Your Lawn Properly